-Civil engineers are active, creative professionals who combine technical, practical and managerial skills.
-They are responsible for the planning, design and construction of roads, dams, waterways, tunnels, buildings, harbours, airports and bridges, to name just a few examples.
+Creative and proactive civil engineers combine technical, practical and managerial skills.
+They are responsible for the planning, design and construction of roads, dams and waterways, tunnels, buildings, harbours, sports stadia, airports and bridges.

-In year 2, you will cover the major civil engineering subjects in depth, alongside teamwork, leadership and further opportunities to consolidate your communication skills.
-Learning is undertaken in a variety of ways – small groups and as an individual – and covers the full range of civil engineering design and practical laboratory-based work.
+In Year 2, you will cover the major civil engineering subjects in depth, alongside teamwork, leadership and further opportunities to consolidate your communication skills.
+Learning is undertaken in a variety of ways – through small groups and via individual work – and covers the full range of civil engineering design and practical laboratory-based tasks.
 There is a week-long intensive study on the surveying field course and on integrated design.

-Some companies that participate in the scheme include: Atkins, Balfour Beatty, Capita Symonds, Costain, Bachy Soletanche, Ringway, WSP, Tony Gee & Partners, Hyder Consulting, BAM Nuttall, Mott MacDonald, Hochtief, Halcrow, Skanska, Jacobs, Kier Group, Keller, Kellogg, Brown and Root (KBR), Arup, Sisk and Peter Brett Associates.
+We also offer you a Professional Training placement.
+Some companies that participate in the Professional Training year include: Atkins, Balfour Beatty, Waterman, Costain, Hewson, Bachy Soletanche, Ringway, WSP, Tony Gee & Partners, Hyder Consulting, BAM Nuttall, Mott MacDonald, Capita, Skanska, Kier Group, Keller, Kellogg, CH2 Hill Halcrow, Arup, Sisk and Peter Brett Associates.

-During year 3, you will have the opportunity to specialise.
+During Year 3, you will have the opportunity to specialise in specific subjects.
 In addition to core material (structural, geotechnical and hydraulic engineering and management studies), you will be able to choose from a list of optional modules and will undertake an in-depth individual project on a topic of interest to you.
 This usually involves several components and may include a literature study, experimental work, computer modelling and comparisons with previous research.

-During Year 4 (MEng only), group design and project work form a major part of your studies which involves collaboration with both industrial consultants and students from other engineering disciplines, providing you with the opportunity to appreciate other engineers’ perspectives.
+During Year 4 (MEng only), group design and project work form a major part of your studies, involving collaboration with both industrial consultants and students from other engineering disciplines.
+In Year 4 you receive the opportunity to appreciate other engineers’ perspectives.
 A wide range of optional modules to broaden and deepen your knowledge are also offered.

 This degree is accredited as: